Miami Beach vs Brickell vs Wynwood: Which Base Fits Your Trip?

 Quick answer

-Sleep in Miami Beach for beach-led trips, sleep in Brickell for mainland short stays, and use Wynwood as a focused food and art lane unless a later guide adds enough hotel coverage to support it as a base.
+Sleep in Miami Beach for beach-led trips, sleep in Brickell for mainland short stays, and use Wynwood as a focused food-and-art lane unless the trip has a specific Wynwood hotel reason.

 It gives the beach-led version of Miami a clear full-service anchor.